 Scholarships & Grants:

-The Graduate School of Professional Psychology (GSPP) was able to offer merit-based tuition awards on a competitive basis to a select number of students admitted in fall 2017.
-These merit-based awards were determined after a review of an applicant's admission file, including previous transcripts, letters of recommendation, personal statement, and personal interview.
-Maximum awards were $8,000 per student for recipients admitted in fall 2017 (see the section on Awarding for the disbursement schedule).
-The amount of funding available for awards each academic year is variable and has not yet been determined for the 2017-18 academic year.
+The Graduate School of Professional Psychology (GSPP) has been able to offer merit-based tuition awards on a competitive basis to a select number of students admitted.
+These merit-based awards are determined after a review of an applicant's admission file, including previous transcripts, letters of recommendation, personal statement, and personal interview.
+Maximum awards are $10,000 per student for recipients who are admitted (see the section on Awarding for the disbursement schedule).
+The amount of funding available for awards each academic year is variable and has not yet been determined.

 Newly admitted University of St. Thomas alumni will receive a 15% discount for enrollment in GSPP coursework when they are enrolled in a GSPP degree program or licensure courses.